Characteristic Epsilon Cycles of $\ell$-adic Sheaves on Varieties: Abstract

 \section{Abstract}

-Let $X$ be a smooth variety over a finite field $\mathbb{F}_q$.
-Let $\ell$ be a rational prime number invertible in $\mathbb{F}_q$.
+Let $X$ be a smooth variety over a finite field $k$.
+Let $\ell$ be a rational prime number invertible in $k$.
 For an $\ell$-adic sheaf $\mathcal{F}$ on $X$, we construct a cycle supported on the singular support of $\mathcal{F}$ whose coefficients are $\ell$-adic numbers modulo roots of unity.
 It is a refinement of the characteristic cycle $CC(\mathcal{F})$, in the sense that it satisfies a Milnor-type formula for local epsilon factors.
 After establishing fundamental results on the cycles, we prove a product formula of global epsilon factors modulo roots of unity.
-We also give a generalization of the results to varieties over general perfect fields.
+We also give a generalization of the results to varieties over the perfections of finitely generated fields.